 Still, Ponting was undeterred.
 In 1921 he published a photography book titled The Great White South, and three years later reissued his film as The Great White Silence, using inter-title cards to replace his in-person narration.
 In 1933, when cinema was making the transition from silent to sound, Ponting recorded a commentary track and rereleased his film once more as a talkie titled 90⁰ South.

-Viewing this final film (available on YouTube in full—see below), one gets a sense of the pride Ponting felt, not only for his work as a photography and cinema practitioner, but of the gallantry of the expedition party, which by the 1930s seemed to represent a bygone era.
+Viewing this final film, one gets a sense of the pride Ponting felt, not only for his work as a photography and cinema practitioner, but of the gallantry of the expedition party, which by the 1930s seemed to represent a bygone era.
 Ponting died in 1935, having spent more than two decades of his professional life devoted to the memory of Captain Robert Falcon Scott.

 [i] Dennis Lynch, “The Worst Location in the World: Herbert G. Ponting in the Antarctic, 1910–1912”, Film History, Vol. 3, No. 4 (1989), pp. 291–306.